 Pterosaurs had large brains and fur-covered bodies.
 Some were the size of today's sparrows, while others were far larger.
 They had light, hollow bones, like those of birds.
 Although they had similarities to today's birds and bats, scientists do not believe that pterosaurs are the ancestors of either.

 Pterosaurs had hands.
 Three fingers were claws, but the long fourth finger was part of the wing.
-The wings had stiff fibres that were like the ribs of an umbrella, with thin leathery skin stretched over them.
+Thin leathery skin stretched from this to the foot to form a wing on either side.
+The wings were attached to the body and thigh.
+The wings had stiff fibres that were like the ribs of an umbrella.
 Scientists thought that pterosaurs were all gliders and did not flap their wings, but skeletons have been discovered with crests on the bones to which wing muscles would have been attached, which indicates they flew.